savoirfairelinux/ansible-puma-rbenv-nginx/README.md

 host, manage apps with theirs UNIX sockets and create & setup SystemD init scripts per instance.

-You can launch this role as much as you need to, just ensure that `app_name` or `app_puma_service_name` are different from one role call to another in order to avoid collisions.
+Declare one distinct Puma rbenv role call per playbook, ensure that `app_name` or `app_puma_service_name` are different from one role call to another.

 Requirements